imranshah786/kubernet/add_workers.md

 ===

 ### join the node as a worker:
-> from the master node:
+> from the worker node:

 ```
 microk8s join A.B.C.D:25000/xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx/xxxxxxxxxxxx --worker